 Go in With Your Eyes Open :-)

 The final thing has to do with the meter, and this applies to the 7, 7s, 9, and 11: they all use the obsolete 625 mercury battery to power only the meter.
 The shutter is completely mechanical.
 If you're very fortunate, you may get a hold of a camera with that still has a viable mercury cell (they are very long-lived, particularly in storage).
 But if you don't, it's not the end of the world.
 You can obtain a C.R.I.S.
 MR-9 adapter which uses a smaller modern 386 silver-oxide cell and corrects its voltage output for the camera.
 If you don't want to go to that extent or expense, you can use your smartphone with a metering app, or good old Sunny 16.
 Sunny 16 is simply calculating exposure based off of an aperture setting of f/16 and the closest shutter speed to the reciprocal of your film's ISO speed (e.g. for ISO 200 film, a shutter speed of 1/250 sec) for bright sunny conditions.
 On a 7s that would equal an EV of 16 (easy to remember, eh?) which you can easily set via the EV window on the lens.
 You can use other combinations of aperture and shutter speed to get the same EV depending on the light conditions.
-Many people also use a 625 zinc air cell to power the meter, but we don't encourage it because of their very short life.
-If it's viable for you, however, by all means go for it.
+Many people also use a 625 zinc air cell or 675 hearing aid battery with an 8mm o-ring to power the meter.
+Shorter life (3 or 4 months at best, usually) is the primary drawback of these options, but the low cost of 675 batteries in bulk packs of 6, 8, or 12 mitigates this to a large degree.

 The Hi-Matic 7s and 9 were the high-water mark for full-size fixed-lens Minolta rangefinders.
 The Hi-Matic 11 of 1969 was a decontented version of the 7s & 9, lacking the manual mode and its control over aperture setting (it substituted a shutter priority mode instead), having a slowest shutter speed of 1/8 second, and a reduced ISO range of 25 - 500.
 The fully mechanical shutters and level of control available in the manual mode of the 7s & 9 makes for a pair of versatile cameras.
 And if you just want to focus and shoot, the reliability of the CLC metering ensures good exposures in most conditions.
 The Minolta "twins" offer one of the best vintage rangefinder experiences to be had :-).